 About three years before the Fosbury Flop began its rise to fame, there was high jumper named Bruce Quande from a little high school in Montana who was experimenting with a backwards jump technique.

 Why has no one ever heard of Bruce Quande?
 Because he stopped competing in the high jump shortly after trying his new technique.
 Maybe he lost interest.
 Maybe his school didn't have the right landing surface.
 The only reason we know he tried is because someone discovered an old photo of him going over a bar backwards 50 years after it happened.

-There is no debate that Fosbury’s technique is best approach to the high jump.
+There is no debate that Fosbury's technique is the best approach to the high jump.
 It immediately out-performed every other method and it has been the standard in modern high jumping for decades now.
-But even though Bruce Quande had the right idea, he didn’t have the right environment to turn that idea into a success.
+But even though Bruce Quande had the right idea, he didn't have the right environment to turn that idea into a success.

 Good ideas are like seeds.
 Plant them in fertile soil with the sun and water they need and a little idea can explode with growth.
 Toss them on rocky ground and even the best strategies will struggle to take root.
 Environment matters.
 If your methods are constantly fighting your surroundings, then progress is difficult.

 That is lesson two: You can’t expect a great strategy to work well in the wrong environment.